What Is Medicare Part D?

 Medicare drug plans may have the following coverage rules:

 Prior authorization - You and/or your prescriber must contact the drug plan before you can fill certain prescriptions.
 Your prescriber may need to show that the drug is medically necessary for the plan to cover it.
 This is rare and tends to only happen when the medication is not on your plans' formulary.

-Does Part D cover Vaccines?
+Does Part D Cover Vaccines?

 Except for vaccines covered under Part B, Medicare drug plans must cover all commercially-available vaccines (like the shingles vaccine) when medically necessary to prevent illness.